imjvdn/Animal-Rescue-Tracker/README.md

 # Animal Rescue Tracker

-## Academic Integrity Notice
-This repository contains my work for the IT 145 course at Southern New Hampshire University.
-If you're a student in the same course, please be aware that directly copying this code may constitute an academic integrity violation.
-Use this as a reference for understanding concepts, not for submitting as your own work.

 ## Project Overview

 The Animal Rescue Tracker is a comprehensive management system developed for Grazioso Salvare, an international search-and-rescue animal training organization.
 This Java-based application enables efficient tracking, management, and deployment of rescue animals that are trained to assist humans in life-threatening situations across the globe.